 The project can be included in your portfolio of work to show future employers or clients.
 It will demonstrate working creatively to a deadline and experience of working with real clients.

 Appointment will be subject to approval and written support from your tutor.

 How to Apply

 To apply please submit a proposal of 300-500 words with expected outcomes including how you intend to use the collection.
 Please include images of some of your previous work and the name of your tutor, who we will only contact if you are successful.

-Email contact: email@example.com with ‘Student Creative’ in the subject box
+Email your application to firstname.lastname@example.org with ‘Student Creative’ in the subject box

 Interview and an opportunity to show Portfolio: Wednesday 30th October – Friday 1st November 2019 (we will contact you to arrange this)